Bayesian cluster analysis: Point estimation and credible balls: Examples

-The parameters were fixed to $\mu_{0,i}=0,c_{i}=1/2,a_i=2,b_i=1$ for $i=1,2$.
+The parameters were fixed to $\mu_{0,i}=0,\, c_{i}=1/2, \,a_i=2, \, b_i=1$ for $i=1,2$.
 The mass parameter $\alpha$ is given a $\Gam(1,1)$ hyperprior.

 A marginal Gibbs sampler is used for inference (\cite{Neal}) with 10,000 iterations after a burn in period of 1,000 iterations.
 Trace plots and autocorrelation plots (not shown) suggest convergence.

-Among partitions sampled in the MCMC, only one is visited twice and all others are visited once in the first example, while no partitions are visited more than once in the second.
-Thus, an estimate of posterior mode based on frequency counts is not reliable.
+Among partitions sampled in the MCMC, only one is visited twice and all others are visited once in the first example, while no partitions are visited more than once in the second example.